sunt16/ImageSegmentation/README.md

 1. Image segmentation using kmeans has advantages compared to threshold method;
 2. We first flatten our image into one dimension before input it into kmeans program;
 3. Function reshape in matlab has been used to memorize the location information of data.
+4. The order of classify can disturb the final result without adding extral term, details in test1.m

 The results of our program